-Fast forward to yesterdays FOMC meeting where Powell declared that the case for further rate increases has weakened somewhat.
-Furthermore the statement released stated that the FOMC “would be prepared to use its full range of tools, including altering the size and composition of its balance sheet if future economic conditions were to warrant a more accommodative monetary policy than can be achieved solely by reducing the federal-funds rate.”
+Fast forward to yesterday’s FOMC meeting, where Powell declared that the case for further rate increases had weakened somewhat.
+Furthermore, the statement released stated that the FOMC “would be prepared to use its full range of tools, including altering the size and composition of its balance sheet if future economic conditions were to warrant a more accommodative monetary policy than can be achieved solely by reducing the federal-funds rate.”

 What exactly is the Fed Put?

-A put is a an options contract that allows its owner to sell an underlying security (or index value) to a counter-party for a pre-determined price within a specified time frame.
-It is commonly used as a form of insurance for someone owning stocks that ensures in the event of a market downturn they will be able to sell their stock to someone at a set price.
-In other words the owner can “put” the stock to someone else.
+A put is an options contract that allows its owner to sell an underlying security (or index value) to a counter-party for a pre-determined price within a specified time frame.
+It is commonly used as a form of insurance for someone owning stocks that ensures in the event of a market downturn; they will be able to sell their stock to someone at a set price.
+In other words, the owner can “put” the stock to someone else.

-Lets say that on the way home from a cocktail party Johnny Investor gets a tip from his Uber driver that SureThing.com stock is….a sure thing, it can’t miss.
-Well Johnny is a little skeptical, but he doesn’t want the train to leave the station without him so he steps up and buys a 1,000 shares of SureThing.com which is currently trading at 100.
-Billy now has a $100,000 “investment.”
-Johnny however becomes worried about the market, but he believes in SureThing.com and does not want to sell out and miss the party.
+Let’s say that on the way home from a cocktail party, Johnny Investor gets a tip from his Uber driver that SureThing.com stock is a sure thing, it can’t miss.
+Well, Johnny is a little skeptical, but he doesn’t want the train to leave the station without him, so he steps up and buys 1,000 shares of SureThing.com, which is currently trading at 100.
+Johnny now has a $100,000 “investment.”
+Johnny, however, becomes worried about the market, but he believes in SureThing.com and does not want to sell out and miss the party.

-Well it turns out Johnny’s fears are spot on, and in the midst of a market sell off he wakes up one morning and sees that SureThing.com is now trading at $75 a share.
-Instead of being down $25,000, his loss is offset by the gain of Johnny’s put options which are now worth $15,000 (90-15).
-Remember he paid $2,000 for the options to start so in total he is only down $12,000 on his investment.
+Well, it turns out Johnny’s fears are spot on, and during a market sell-off, he wakes up one morning and sees that SureThing.com is now trading at $75 a share.
+Instead of being down $25,000, his loss is offset by the gain of Johnny’s put options, which are now worth $15,000 (90-15).
+Remember, he paid $2,000 for the options to start, so in total he is only down $12,000 on his investment.
 This is a number that he can stomach and allows him to hold on until the market rebounds.
-Sure enough SureThing.com comes through and eventually goes on to $200 a share.
+Sure enough, SureThing.com comes through and eventually goes on to $200 a share.